 What is a Roth solo 401(k)?

-A Roth solo 401(k) is an option in a tax-advantaged retirement savings plan known as a self-employed 401(k), generally for entrepreneurs and for small business owners with no employees apart from a spouse.
-This account is also sometimes called a Roth self-employed 401(k), Roth individual 401(k), Roth one-participant 401(k), or Roth owner-owned 401(k).
+A Roth solo 401(k) is an optional account within a solo 401(k) plan that lets you make after-tax contributions and enjoy tax-free growth potential and qualified tax-free withdrawals.2 This account is also sometimes called a Roth self-employed 401(k), Roth individual 401(k), Roth one-participant 401(k), or Roth owner-owned 401(k).

 How does a Roth solo 401(k) work?

 A Roth solo 401(k) works similarly to a Roth IRA: You contribute after-tax dollars to a retirement account, and potential earnings can grow tax-free—and may even be withdrawn tax-free, provided you meet a few key qualifications.
-That said, Roth solo 401(k)s offer significantly higher contribution limits than Roth IRAs, matching the employee contribution maximums of an employer-sponsored Roth 401(k), and they do not have income limitations in order to contribute.
+That said, Roth solo 401(k)s offer significantly higher contribution limits than Roth IRAs, and they don't have income limitations in order to contribute.
 The individual does have to have income/compensation from the business to participate.

-Contributions can be made as both the employee (through salary deferrals) and as the employer (through profit sharing), depending on your plan.
+Contributions can be made as both the employee (through salary deferrals), and some plans offer employer Roth contributions as well.

 Related: Traditional or Roth account?
 2 tips to help you choose